PewPew (video game): PewPew 2

 PewPew 2 has a rating on Metacritic of 90% based on 4 critic reviews.

 SlideToPlay said "PewPew 2 is a perfect placeholder for Geometry Wars on the iPhone."
 AppSpy said, "Without a doubt, PewPew 2 goes above and beyond the first game making this an easy choice for fans, but if you're still hesitating on buying this excellent game then you can always try the first game for free!"
 148apps wrote, "Without trying to sound too positive about the game, I am thrilled that someone is finally trying to break the dual-stick genre out of its little box."
 TouchArcade stated, "The current version of PewPew 2 is one of the best dual-stick shooters available, and is well deserving of its modest price tag."

 PewPew Live

 A sequel to PewPew 2, PewPew Live, was released on June 20, 2020.
 It is the first game in the series to feature local and online multiplayer, as well as community level support.
+The community levels are written in Lua.
 Many of the new features were strongly influenced by the game's community.
 Several new additions are community-made translations to German, French, Russian, Spanish, and Italian, improved ship customization, deterministic gameplay, various renderer modes, and an account system.
 This allows banning players that cheated level scores.
 The amount of quick-pauses per match, which was an advantage in PewPew and PewPew 2, were also limited.

+PewPew Live 2

+The update to PewPew Live that is accessed by paying for it, is currently being developed with new modes, music, ships and more.
+The only new mode we know of is "Partitioner", and is based on the gameplay of an Atari vector game Quantum.